krishnanraman/behaviorcloningclassifier/README.md

 ==========

 ```
-We claim that the number of classes c is a function of the width w of the racetrack and velocity v of the racecar, given a maximum constant track curvature k ( straight tracks are not interesting since you'd need to learn only one steering angle ie. zero degrees, so C=1)
+We claim that
+the number of classes c is a function of
+  the width w of the racetrack
+  the velocity v of the racecar,
+  given a maximum constant track curvature k
+  ( straight tracks are not interesting since
+  you'd need to learn only one steering angle ie. zero degrees, so C=1)

 In particular, c = f(w,v) given a max fixed k.
  c is inversely proportional to w